jboss-developer/jboss-wfk-quickstarts/petclinic-spring/README.md

 This quickstart provides Arquillian functional tests as well.
 They are located under the directory "functional-tests".
 Functional tests verify that your application behaves correctly from the user's point of view - simulating clicking around the page as a normal user would do.

+_NOTE: The following commands assume you have configured your Maven user settings.
+If you have not, you must include Maven setting arguments on the command line.
+See [Run the Arquillian Tests](../README.md#run-the-arquillian-tests) for complete instructions and additional options._

 To run these tests, you must build the main project as described above.

 1. Open a command line and navigate to the root directory of this quickstart.